brbarnett/brbarnett.github.io/_posts/2019-2-20-why-isnt-azure-app-service-deploy-copying-files-to-my-web-apps-wwwroot.md

 ![_config.yml]({{ site.baseurl }}/images/2019-2-20-why-isnt-azure-app-service-deploy-copying-files-to-my-web-apps-wwwroot/deployment-options.jpg)

 When the _Select deployment method_ option is not checked, the task appears to prefer the _Run From Package_ option.
-Since I want to overlay my deployment files over existing files, the solution for us was to select the option and choose Web Deploy as our deployment method.
+Since I want to overlay my deployment files over existing files, the solution for us was to select the option and choose _Web Deploy_ as our deployment method.

 ![_config.yml]({{ site.baseurl }}/images/2019-2-20-why-isnt-azure-app-service-deploy-copying-files-to-my-web-apps-wwwroot/web-deploy.jpg)

-Web Deploy matches the previous behavior of the release task in that it overlays my build artifacts without removing any of the destination files.
+_Web Deploy_ matches the previous behavior of the release task in that it overlays my build artifacts without removing any of the destination files:

 ![_config.yml]({{ site.baseurl }}/images/2019-2-20-why-isnt-azure-app-service-deploy-copying-files-to-my-web-apps-wwwroot/new-ftp-contents.jpg)

-I also noted that when I switched the deployment method to Web Deploy, the release task automatically set the `WEBSITE_RUN_FROM_PACKAGE` setting to `0`, which disabled the `/site/wwwroot/` mismatch we observed.
+I also noted that when I switched the deployment method to _Web Deploy_, the release task automatically set the `WEBSITE_RUN_FROM_PACKAGE` setting to `0`, which disabled the `/site/wwwroot/` mismatch we observed.